• Skip to primary navigation

 Back to school for international students in their home countries means Zoom classes in the middle of the night and a fight to stay awake.
 Vish Yadav, an New York University student is back home in Pune, India and dealing with time zone changes that make attending and being alert for classes a struggle.
 He […]

-Filed Under: COVID-19 Pandemic, The Word Tagged With: international students, NYU, time zones, zoom
+Filed Under: COVID-19, Health, News, The Word Tagged With: international students, NYU, time zones, zoom

 NYU students of color struggle under the weight of racial injustice